MariaTsantaki/FASMA-synthesis/README.md

 # FASMA 2.0
 Stellar spectral analysis package.

 The python code is wrapped around the spectral synthesis package: [MOOG](http://www.as.utexas.edu/~chris/moog.html).

-To install, simply run the makefile file with `make install`.

-**WARNING**: Contact here for bugs: tsantaki@arcetri.astro.it
+Contact here for bugs: tsantaki@arcetri.astro.it

 # Installation
 Installing `FASMA-synthesis` requires a few simple steps.

-We highly recommend using [Anaconda](https://www.continuum.io/) to manage your python packages.
-If you do not have Anaconda installed, you need to change [line 13 - 14](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/makefile#L13-L14) in the `makefile`.
-Otherwise, just run `make` to install all dependencies.
-Now FASMA runs with python 3.
+To install, simply run the makefile file with `make install`.
+A list of basic packages will be installed automatically.
+FASMA assumes MOOG is already installed and runs with python 3.

 # Usage
 FASMA is so easy.
 You can run FASMA 1) either with the GUI or 2) from the terminal.

 1) Run to open the GUI control:

 ```
-python FASMA.py
+fasma_gui
 ```

 2) Run the CLI version.